-One of the best hand mixers on the market right now is the Braun MultiMix 5.
-This piece of German engineering is consistently reconsidered as one of the best hand mixers on the market, and has won numerous accolades for its performance, including winning the 2019 Housewares Design Awards.
+One of the best hand mixers on the market right now is the Braun MultiMix HM3100.
+This smart piece of German engineering is consistently reconsidered as one of the best hand mixers on the market.

-What makes the MultiMix 5 one of the best hand mixers for cookie dough is that it’s 350-watt motor delivers 50% more power than its leading competitors, making it ideal for mixing your thick cookie mix together.
+What makes the MultiMix one of the best hand mixers for cookie dough is that it’s 500 watt motor and 3 speed setting delivers more power than its leading competitors, making it ideal for mixing your thick cookie mix together.
 The clever design also keeps the weight of the mixer directly over the bowl, making the mixing process a lot less like a workout and an overall enjoyable process.

 Because cookie dough is generally a thicker dough than that of a cake mix, you will want a hand mixer that can deliver enough power to effectively mix your ingredients together, which the MultiMix is certainly more than capable of.
 With your MultiMix, you’ll get your whisk and beater in one and 2 sturdy dough hooks.